romana/docs/Content/networking.rst

 block.
 Therefore, address blocks are an important contribution to `route aggregation <#term_aggregation>`__.

+.. note:: Use caution when setting the address block size.
+It is not possible to change this setting after the cluster is built.
+Address blocks are assigned to nodes for each namespace, which may result in inefficient address use.
+The default value of 29 (i.e. /29 address block) is recommended since it is large enough to reduce route distribution overhead, but small enough not to waste IP addresses.

 Let's look at an example to illustrate:

 Assume Romana has been configured to use addresses out of the